ouspg/CompSec/Lab5_ChipWhisperer/README.md

 print("Key = %04x"%recovered_key)
 ```

+Run your attack code against trace with secret key 8140 and ABE2.
+Those should be at indexes 2-3 and 4-5 if you have saved your traces in order that was instructed.

+Your attack is successful if your code output correct end result, for example ```Key = abe2```.
+Otherwise something is wrong and you should reconsider your attack script or trace captures.

+When you have ensured that your code successfully solves keys 8140 and ABE2, try to solve key ABE3 from index 6-7 (if you have saved traces in instructed order).
+What happens?

-### What to do to complete this task?
+### What to return in this task?

+All practical work is done, only final push left to finish this task.
+Fill next answers to return template and you are ready.

+**Next items/answers must be returned to gain points from this task**
-**Take screenshot of your difference plot when you found the nice reference pattern and explain why you selected it.**
+1. Screenshot of suitable difference plot and explanation how you found suitable reference pattern

-**Combine all those scripts above to one program which automatically solves the key for you from recorded traces.** Notice that you will most likely change several hardcoded values and make small modifications to given code pieces to make it work.
-This task would be too easy if it was only simple copy-pasting.

-Your complete program should be able to solve correct keys `8140` and `ABE2` from corresponding traces. **Copy your working program to return template.
-Tell which modifications to existing values you had to make and which modifications you had to make to make your script work correctly.**
+2. Your complete attack code and screenshots how it successfully solves secrect keys specified earlier (8140 and ABE2)

-**Answer the next question:** Can program solve key `ABE3` from corresponding trace?
-If not, tell why it does not work.
-How you could fix that? (*You do not have to implement your answer, just tell how you would do it.*)
+3. Sufficient answer to next question: *You were instructed earlier to try to solve key ABE3 from corresponding trace with your attack code.
+Did you succeed?
+If not, tell why it did not work.
+How would you make it work?
+Note that you do not have to implement your answer, just telling that how you would do it is enough.*

-**TIPS & TRICKS**

-Notice that quality of your “difference plot” is highly dependent of your reference sample.
-Do not choose it hastily.

-Pay attention to the number of close-to-zero spikes in difference plot.
-Think how many of those spikes are needed to calculate 16-bit key.

 ---
 # Task 3